raspberrypilearning/3D-scene/en/step_4.md

 ![Sprite moon goes behind houses](images/challenge2-moon-rising-houses.gif)

-In Scratch, unlike the real world, buildings, for example, can move if they are sprite objects ie not drawn onto the backdrop because sprites canbe programmed.
-Objects drawnotobackdrops cannot individually be programmed.
-In the example below the buildings create a sense of movement of the car as if it is driving in the foreground.
-Notice the buildings are moving, not the car.
+In Scratch, unlike the real world, buildings, for example, can move if they are sprite objects.
+In the example below the moving buildings create the sense that the car is driving.

 ![Sprite car stays still, street moves](images/challenge2-car-driving.gif){:width="400px"}

 --- task ---

-In the **Paint Editor** there are two graphics settings: **vector** and **bitmap**.

-Build your confidence with vector and bitmap graphics when developing sprite costumes by exploring the **How to...** below.
+In this step you are going to work a lot in the **Paint Editor** where there are two graphics settings: **vector** and **bitmap**.
+Build your confidence with these graphic settings when developing sprite costumes by exploring the **How to...** below.

 --- collapse ---
 ---